-As already outlined in the Grading section, students with more than six excused or unexcused absences will lose two points for every class missed thereafter.
-Beginning on January 29th, one point will be given for each class attended for a total of 38 points.
-Failure to participate in class and repeated failure to complete homework will count against the attendance grade - losing up to one additional point per day.
+As already outlined in the Grading section, students with more than six excused or unexcused absences before 11/20/15 may be withdrawn from the course.
+Beginning after Labor Day, one point will be given for each class attended for a total of 37 points.
+At the instructor's discretion, failure to participate in class and repeated failure to complete homework will count against the attendance grade - losing up to one point per day - but not the possibility of being withdrawn.
 Quizzes and mid-terms missed for unexcused reasons will not be able to be taken at an alternative time.
 However, quizzes and mid-terms missed for (1) severe health reasons (more than a cold, flu, or bodily ache), (2) jury duty, or (3) university sanctioned activities and related travel will be able to be taken at an agreed upon time.